vmware/nsx-powerops/README.md

 NSX-T PowerOps authenticates to NSX-T Manager only

-NSX-T POwerOps Master branch is for PoerOps-CLI (see below for PowerOps-UI)
+NSX-T PowerOps Master branch is for PowerOps-CLI (see below for PowerOps-UI)

 ### NSX-T PowerOps-UI
 For the UI Version of NSX-T PowerOps, please go to: https://github.com/vmware/nsx-powerops/tree/NSX-T-PowerOps-UI